-All coordinate systems (e.g. Privacy Masks in the Media2 Service and Motion Regions in the Analytics service) that apply to a video source configuration are based on the resulting image after applying the Bounds and then Rotate to the source image.
+All coordinate systems (e.g. Normalized coordinate system of Privacy Masks in the Media2 Service and pixel based coordinate system of Motion Regions in the Analytics service) that apply to a video source configuration are based on the resulting image after applying the bounds and rotation to the source image.